top of page

 Tucked away on a farm at the foot of the hills, this is one of those places you only find if someone tells you about it — or you get lucky on a walk.

-With its pretty garden and relaxed atmosphere, it’s a perfect place to slow down.
+With its pretty garden and relaxed atmosphere, it’s a perfect place to slow down and enjoy the countryside.
 The cream teas here are simple, generous, and exactly what you want after a morning exploring.

 The Chantry Café, Kilve Beach